onderweg/cbor-cose-playground/readme.md

 ## Disclaimer

-This repo is just a playground, that might be handy for others to look into as reference or example material.
+This repo is just a playground.
+It might come in handy for others to look into as reference or as example material.
+Code in this repo is in no way stable.
 Don't let this code come anywhere near production.